wp-plugins/ij-post-attachments/readme.txt

 * Easy sorting of the attachments of a post, with drag'n'drop support
 * Links within each attachment to edit it, remove it or insert it into the current position in the editor

+Would you like to help improving this plugin?
+If so, fork me on [GitHub](https://github.com/InJoin/WP-Post-Attachments)!

 == Installation ==

 1. Upload the `ij-post-attachments` directory to the `/wp-content/plugins/` directory